 We need your help to advocate for the cause of girls’ education!
 Share the campaign video with your fellow educators and friends so we can work together to ‘Multiply Her Effect.’

-Whether your class is virtual or in-person, we’d love to share about how EduDeo and its partners are championing girls’ education in Zambia and the Dominican Republic – and how you can join us.
+Whether your class is virtual or in-person, we’d love to share about how EduDeo and its partners are championing girls’ education in Zambia and how you can join us.

 Read The Chrysalis, EduDeo's school e-newsletter.
 It will help you bring a global perspective to your classroom by providing lesson ideas, engagement activities for your students, and international project updates.

 Download a ready-made lesson plan to fit into your curriculum, and teach your class about girls’ education and gender equality around the world.

 Join as a class, group, team, or school to set activity goals, raise donations, and have fun while doing it!
 You can run a GO: SE event from wherever you are, for however long you want - all to impact girls' education.

 Have your own idea for raising funds and awareness about girls’ education?
 Click below for an example of what other classes are doing for their fundraisers and get inspired to start your own!

 “I have seen the hand of God working in my life through education.
 I don't know how to thank CCAP for helping me with school fees, only God knows how to bless them for me.
 I am confident I will complete my secondary education with their help.
 To me, this will be my greatest achievement because I never imagined I would reach this far.
 My greatest responsibility as at now is to study hard so that I complete my secondary school education and see what the future holds for me.”